jcallsen6/billPredictor/README.md

 Make sure csv follows format of example in prediction notebook or training data in data/{chamber}.csv
 Also make sure to insert {"key": "{key here}"} into api_key.json or specfiy location.
 The free api key is available at https://www.propublica.org/datastore/api/propublica-congress-api

-Or use current predictions notebook to see predictions on the most recent 20 active bills in the house and senate.
+Or use currentPredictions notebook to see predictions on the 20 most recent active bills in the house and senate.

 __Packages__:
 requests